Grants for Community-Led Mitigation Projects

 - Risk reduction: How, and to what extent, will this project reduce future hazard impacts to the community?

-2. Community involvement and buy-in, both for the proposed project and for future mitigation efforts.
-(5 points)
+2. Community involvement and degree of partnerships, for both the proposed project and for future mitigation efforts.
+(10 points)

-- Community involvement: Will there widespread participation in the project all in the community or neighborhood, or rather only a small number of people?
+- Community involvement: Will there be widespread participation in the project across the community or neighborhood, or rather will it only be a small number of people?

 - Community buy-in: Are there other funds being contributed to the project?
 Will there be contribution of in-kind resources to the project (such as volunteer time, use of community/community-member owned equipment, etc.)?

-- Collaboration: Who did you collaborate with (and how) during the development of this proposal?
+- Collaboration and partnership: Who did you collaborate with (and how) during the development of this proposal?

 Total of 15 points available.